Self-management Intervention for Children With Chronic Medical Complexity: Pilot Feasibility Trial

 Time Frame: Collected once at study end (3 months)

-Caregiver Satisfaction with overall care of their children, using satisfaction survey questionnaire for children with complex medical conditions (published by Ellzey et. al), which measure, caregiver's confidence with ability to take care of child's health, consistency in doing things needed to take care of the child, availability of medical professional support, availability of social support, availability of a monitory system to help with child's home care.
+Caregiver satisfaction with overall care of their children, using an adapted version (by Ellzey et. al) of Client Satisfaction Questionnaire for children with complex medical conditions, which has 6 questions measuring caregiver's confidence with ability to take care of child's health, consistency in doing things needed to take care of the child, availability of medical professional support, availability of social support, availability of a monitory system to help with child's home care and stress about child's health.
+We reported the total caregiver satisfaction scores, which range from 5 (the lowest satisfaction) to 30 (the highest satisfaction).
+Higher caregiver satisfaction scores represent a better outcome.

 Collected once at study end (3 months)